beastiehut/BeastieHut-Plugins/Space Comments Plugin Documentation.md

 ## v.
 1.4.1 ##

-The plugin allows to display the comments of the current page (and its descendets' comments, if selected) in a form of a table.
+The plugin allows to display the comments of the current page (and its descendents' comments, if selected) in a form of a table.

 The macro has the following options: